 What happens

-Intentional move toward a large stop-loss cluster
+Price intentionally moves toward a major stop-loss cluster

 Speed

-Can develop over more time
+Can develop over a longer period

 Typical timeframe

-Any TF, usually M15–H1
+Any timeframe, commonly M15–H1

 Confirmation